 If you walk anti-clockwise around Black Swan Lake, you’ll soon arrive at Dinton Activity Centre.
 It takes about 10 minutes, or you can park at the centre.

 From here you can hire pedalos, paddleboards, kayaks, and canoes to take out on the water.
-They also offer training courses and activity sessions in the school holidays.
+Other watersports at Dinton Activity Centre include dingy sailing and powerboating.
+They also offer training courses for adults and children’s activity sessions during school holidays.

 Dinton Adventure Golf